 Afterwards we headed to the Chimney Rock area, not far from the Point Reyes Lighthouse, to have a look at the U.S. Rescue Service Life Saving Station. (the Lighthouse is currently closed for renovation)

 |house near Life-Saving Station||Drake's Bay||Life-Saving Station|

 |rails for launching rescue boats||Pelicans & Cormorants||weathered displays|

 On the following day we went on the walk to Abbott's Lagoon and just beyond that to the Pacific coast.
 If you take your time it's about an hour each way, an easy stroll.

-Later in the day we drove north along the eastern side of Tomales Bay, to the small town of Tomales.
-We had stopped here a few years back and at the Presbyterian Church cemetery we recalled seeing a gravestone for two brothers who had drowned nearby, but our memory was vague on specifics.
+Later in the day we drove north about ten miles to the small town of Tomales.
+We stopped here a few years ago and at the Presbyterian Church cemetery we recalled seeing a gravestone for two brothers who had drowned nearby, but our memory was vague on specifics.
 In light of the booklet info about the U.S. Rescue Service, we wondered if there was a connection to the shipwrecks (or the rescue service) along the Point Reyes Peninsula.

 Turns out there's no connection at all.
 These two brothers from England, 21 and 25, undertook a different kind of misfortune in the 1870s.

 |church in Tomales||the Castle Brothers||a gardener showed us this|